 There are many ways for the community to provide feedback or raise questions outside of formal exhibition process, and Council will always consider and respond to community views and concerns.
+These avenues are described in our Organisation Service Charter.

 How feedback will be used